Vyral/base-template/_posts/2018-11-13-an-opportunity-market-buyers-and-sellers-can-take-advantage-of.md

 <center><em>In our opportunity market, it&rsquo;s not just price anymore that&rsquo;s driving transactions.
 Here&rsquo;s what we mean by that.</em></center>

+&nbsp;

-What does the opportunity market entail right now for buyer and sellers?
+What does the opportunity market entail right now for buyers and sellers?

 First of all, **there are more houses on the market and more people are starting to understand that the market is adjusting**.
 We’ve mentioned this adjustment in previous videos and how it’s moving us into more of a regular market where buyers have more negotiating power.